Should you sell your own house?

 1. Flexibility

-You will still incur marketing expenses, of course, and you won’t get the discounts on ad spend that publications give agencies that buy in bulk.
-But if you’re on a strict budget these can be kept to a minimum, although you will sacrafice reach.
+You will still incur marketing expenses, of course, and you won’t get the discounts on ad spend that publications give agencies who buy in bulk.
+But if you’re on a strict budget, these can be kept to a minimum, although you will sacrifice reach.

 1. Time